New Zealand domestic check-in

 - E-pass tags

-At check-in or when boarding, you may be asked to provide suitable ID.
-You can use a driver licence, passport, Airpoints™ or Koru card, credit card, birth certificate or NZ Community Services card.
+You can also use: Airpoints™ or Koru card, major credit card, birth certificate or a Community Services card.

 Most airlines worldwide using the e-ticket (ticketless) travel system require a form of identification to be presented when customers check-in.
 This is to ensure that the customer named in the booking is the same person who boards the aircraft.